-Josh Goldman is the CEO of Australis Aquaculture, a company originally founded as a recirculating aquaculture system (RAS) barramundi farming firm in Turner Falls, Massachusetts, U.S.A., which pivoted in 2018 to growing its fish in sea cages in Vietnam.
+Josh Goldman is the CEO of Australis Aquaculture, a company originally founded as a recirculating aquaculture system (RAS) barramundi farming firm in Turner Falls, Massachusetts, U.S.A., which pivoted in 2018 to grow its fish in sea cages in Vietnam.

 Australis has been operating in Vietnam since 2006, with a growing presence over the years.
 In 2008, it received a 25-year lease of almost 500 acres in Khanh Hoa Province, Vietnam, where it developed a barramundi hatchery and offshore grow-out facilities.
 In 2016, Australis purchased Marine Farms, formerly a cobia farming firm with a hatchery, shore-based facility, and sea sites in Nha Trang, Vietnam.
 Australis is now the largest aquaculture sea leaseholder in Vietnam and has focused on building new farms and expanding processing operations.
 It recently invested in seaweed cultivation as an integrated part of its marine aquaculture operations.
 It sells its barramundi products via The Better Fish brand.